mk12/sicp/notes/text.md

 - Map establishes a higher level of abstraction for dealing with lists.
 It suppressive the recursive detail.
 - We think about the process differently when we use map.

-> [...] this abstraction gives us the flexibility to change the low-level details of how sequences are implemented, while preserving the conceptual framework of operations that transform sequences to sequences.
-(144)
+> This abstraction gives us the flexibility to change the low-level details of how sequences are implemented, while preserving the conceptual framework of operations that transform sequences to sequences. [@2.2.1]

 ### 2.2.2: Hierarchical Structures